How to lose your housemates in ten days

 They own endless plates, bowls, saucepans, knives, can openers and yet cannot seem to wash a single one up.

-While you’re not totally innocent of this, the layer of mould and lack of worktop space does become an issue after a month or two.
+While you yourself are not totally innocent of this, the layer of mould and lack of worktop space does become an issue after a month or two.

 When confronted the usual response is, ‘I’ll do it tomorrow.’
 They wont.